Skip to main content

 Development Workflow

-1. Environment Setup: Configure environment variables for your chosen database
+1. Environment Setup: Configure PostgreSQL environment variables

 2. Initial Setup: Complete the frontend setup wizard at /setup (for first-time setup)